kuma-gee/godot-css-theme/README.md

 ## Contribute

-If you see any problem or have any ideas for new features feel free to create an issue or a PR :)
+If you see any problems or have any ideas for new features feel free to create an issue or a PR :)

-Just make sure that the tests in `tests/e2e` should be updated to handle the case and that features are documented in `FEATURES.md`.
+Just make sure that the tests in `tests/e2e` are updated to handle the case and that features are documented in `FEATURES.md`.

 - `base-syntax.css` - should contain all possible styles that can be set